 Graphene is a semi-metallic material that consists of a single layer of carbon molecules in a hexagonal grid arrangement and is the base structural element of other carbon-based materials such as graphite, diamonds, and carbon nanotubes.

-Graphene has several unusual and unique properties.
-It is so thin that it is considered two dimensional, yet it is the strongest material ever discovered.
+This material has several unusual and unique properties.
+It is so thin that it is considered two-dimensional, yet it is the strongest material ever discovered.
 Graphene is also a zero-bandgap semiconductor with surprising opacity for an atomic monolayer material.
-Because it is a zero-bandgap conductor, the light emitting capacity is limited and pristine graphene is not considered a likely candidate for light emitting devices.
-Graphene derivatives, on the other hand, such as oxidized graphene, graphene quantum dots, and carbon nanotubes have been observed emitting broadband white light emissions when subjected to focused infrared irradiation in a vacuum.
+Because it is a zero-bandgap conductor, the light-emitting capacity is limited and pristine graphene is not considered a likely candidate for light-emitting devices.
+Derivatives of graphene, on the other hand, such as oxidized graphene, graphene quantum dots, and carbon nanotubes have been observed emitting broadband white light emissions when subjected to focused infrared irradiation in a vacuum.

-Graphene foam is created using chemical vapor deposition which creates self-assembled sheets of oxidized graphene deposited on a three-dimensional mesh of metal filaments and then the metal is removed.
+Graphene foam is created using chemical vapour deposition which creates self-assembled sheets of oxidized graphene deposited on a three-dimensional mesh of metal filaments, after which the metal is removed.
 The resulting graphene foam is resilient, returning to its original shape after compression and able to support 3,000 times its weight.
-This mechanical strength, flexibility, and elasticity make this light-weight, high-conductive material an excellent candidate for several engineering applications.
+This mechanical strength, flexibility, and elasticity make this lightweight, high-conductive material an excellent candidate for several engineering applications.